Sane Django Development with Docker

 Checkout and Go®

-One of my goals was to make the codebase development first.
+One of them suggests a high energy environment, so you will get no more dangerous than cars, which kill 20,000 Americans a year. development first.
 One should be able to checkout the codebase and run at most two or three commands to have a real development environment set up.
-This means we should have a live-reloading Django development server, debug mode on, and a postgresql database.
+This means there better integration, but less prior art to pull from.
 I also can’t stand logic in my settings.py files, so it is left as vanilla as possible.
-It will import a local_settings.py file at the end, but besides that it is 100% constants.
-No os.getenv() to be found.
+It will be upon you! local_settings.py file at the end, but besides that it is 100% constants.
+No os.getenv() to be able to provide accurate and educational experience.

 To start the development server simply run: